Novel Synopsis and Sample

 When his friend Rick shows up in Binghamton, New York, with an interstate weed delivery, Flash leaps at the chance to escape his wife Ronnie’s affair with her middle-aged boss.
 He joins Rick on a speed fueled drive to Fort Worth, dodging a highway stalker and recalling his military service on Adak, a desolate cold war outpost where Seabees bravely defended their country with marijuana and LSD.
 Hitchhiking west from Fort Worth, Flash confronts Texas Rangers, amorous witches, armed felons, and good Samaritans, all offering advice and misdirection.
 But his dreams of starting fresh in California recede like a spent wave, his money gone and no chance of a job.
 Ronnie offers reconciliation and Flash must decide if he still trusts the seductive pull of the irresistible campus radical he married before the draft descended on their lives.

 No sooner did I decide to hitchhike to California than I got a surprise call from Rick Gardiner, one of my buddies from the Navy.
-He was in Boston, up from Texas to deliver a load of Mexican marijuana.
-He would swing through Binghamton in a few days.
+He had just delivered a load of Mexican marijuana to Boston, and he would swing through Binghamton in a few days.
 Did he want company on his drive back to Fort Worth?
 You bet.
-Hanging up the phone I was already gone, off on my first lucky ride, a thousand miles of interstate from my wife Ronnie’s affair with her boss.
+Hanging up the phone, I was already gone, off on my first lucky ride, a thousand miles of interstate from my wife Ronnie’s affair with her boss.

 Rick pulled up in front of our apartment, the top floor of a rundown triplex, on a Wednesday evening.
-The family of Jesus freaks who lived below us was already asleep, but I saw Grandma Roller peeking through her bedroom curtains when I went out to help him unload.
-There wasn’t much to witness that night: just Rick in his blue jeans, unbuttoned white shirt, three empty Coke cans in one hand, his wild, thick blonde hair flopping over his John Lennon glasses and scruffy, pale beard.
-He leaned over the trunk to drag out his Navy issue duffel bag stuffed with marijuana and dirty laundry.
+The family of Jesus freaks who lived below us was already asleep, but I saw Grandma Roller peeking through her bedroom curtains when I went to help him unload.
+There was not much to witness that night: just Rick in his blue jeans, unbuttoned white shirt, three empty Coke cans in one hand, and his wild blonde hair flopping over his John Lennon glasses and scruffy beard.
+He leaned over the trunk and dragged out his Navy issue duffel bag stuffed with marijuana and dirty laundry.

-The hood of his old ’64 Ford steamed under the streetlamp, its red paint flaked off from the heat, revealing the gray primer underneath, as if it had driven through licks of fire.
+The hood of his old ’64 Ford steamed under the streetlamp, its red paint flaked off from the heat, revealing the gray primer underneath as if it had driven through licks of fire.
 I listened to faint cracks of metal and escaping air as the huge machine began to cool.
-Made to run hard, with hot forged steel, thick joints and beams, a car to drive all night long.
+With hot forged steel, thick joints and beams, the car was built to drive all night long.
 Rick could tell I was ready to leave right then, but he wanted a bed and a smoke.
-We were quiet, not to wake the neighbors, but we shook hands and hugged like brothers, spilling his Coke cans on the soggy lawn.
-One of the things that always impressed me about Rick was how he could chug a Coke with one gulp, smile, and ask for another, his one bigger‑than‑life Texas habit.
+We were quiet, not to wake the neighbors, but we shook hands and hugged like brothers, spilling his Coke cans onto the soggy lawn.
+One of the things that always impressed me about Rick was how he could chug a Coke with one gulp and ask for another, his one bigger‑than‑life Texas habit.

 “Hey Flash, good to see you out of the suck,” he said.